nfriedly/nodeunblocker.com/README.md

 After that, it will be live on your computer and accessible from your computer at http://localhost:8080/ - accessing it from another computer is beyond the scope of this guide, but it is possible.

-## Running the website on Heroku/Bluemix/Azure/AWS/etc
+## Running the website on ~~Heroku~~/Bluemix/Azure/AWS/etc

-This project should be runnable without modification on a free [Heroku](http://www.heroku.com/) instance, as well as many other cloud providers.
+This project should be runnable without modification on many cloud providers.
 Clone/download the code and deploy it, or just click one of the buttons above.
+(I used to use heroku, but they have since updated changed their policies to not allow it.)

 # About the project